Plan, Initiate, Track and Control

 a) Team building:

 “To assign the right person for the right job,” can be a challenging task for management.
-The company needs to gauge the skills and expertise required for the project so that they can appoint the right employees in the team.
-Management may also need to get people either freelance professional for specific tasks or staff from other departments of the organization.
+The company needs to gauge the skills and expertise required for the project so that they can appoint the right employees to the team.
+Management may also need to get people either freelance professionals for specific tasks or staff from other departments of the organization.

 b) Preparing Schedule:

-Scheduling becomes of high significance as if the project does not start at time, continue at required pace and end at the estimated timeline, it will adversely impact the output of project.
-Therefore, schedule must be given due importance and must be followed throughout the project.
+Scheduling becomes of high significance as if the project does not start on time, continue at the required pace, and end at the estimated timeline, it will adversely impact the output of the project.
+Therefore, the schedule must be given due importance and must be followed throughout the project.

 c) Assigning Budget:

-Every business keeps a close eye to their budgets and takes measures not to exceed it.
+Every business keeps a close eye on its budget and takes measures not to exceed it.
 Therefore creating a budget requires a lot more attention, and calculations are thoroughly done to figure out the cost of work done.
-The best approach of budgeting is breaking down the project into various categories like staff, training, research, marketing, and others.
+The best approach to budgeting is breaking down the project into various categories like staff, training, research, marketing, and others.

 3. Execution (to implement the course of action)

 This stage can be called “Showtime” as now things will come out of conference rooms and papers& work will be done at the ground level.
-It brings the plans into actions and requires an emphasis on keeping the work cycle moving.
-This phase pays attention to organize teams, maintain timelines, and to assure the project is running as per schedule.
+It brings the plans into action and requires an emphasis on keeping the work cycle moving.
+This phase pays attention to organizing teams, maintaining timelines, and to assure the project is running as per schedule.

 a) Tasks for Project Managers:

-Project managers must keep interacting with higher management, clients, and team members to keep an update regarding the progress of the project.
-They also need to take up the status to stakeholders at all levels of execution.
+Project managers must keep interacting with higher management, clients, and team members to keep updated regarding the progress of the project.
+They also need to take up the status of stakeholders at all levels of execution.
 Proper site/factory visits are arranged to check the status as per standards and compliance requirements.

 4. Closure (to end the project)